Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain

-allows for the reduction in~\proofstep{1} to work, with~$p(k) > 0$ defined by the order~$k$ of Taylor approximation, and the hidden constant depending on the regularity properties of~$f$.
-Later on we shall verify this hypothesis, proving explicit bounds of the form~\cref{eq:general-D-bound} for arbitrary~$k$, under the natural regularity assumptions on~$f$, and showing that they are not only sufficient, but also necessary---that is, the reduction in~\proofstep{1} may fail for~$\diam(Y)$ beyond the allowed threshold.
-Finally, we shall also implement step~\proofstep{2} of the strategy by designing efficient algorithms for solving the surrogate min-max problem.
+allows for the reduction in~\proofstep{1} to work \odima{when the~$k$-order Taylor approximation is used,} where~\odima{$\gamma(k)$ is a nonincreasing positive function (``the more smoothness, the better'')} and the hidden constant \odima{does not depend on~$\veps$ or~$\Dy$} (but might depend on the regularity parameters of~$f$).
+Later on\odima{,} we shall verify this hypothesis, proving explicit bounds of the form~\cref{eq:general-D-bound} for arbitrary~$k$, under the natural regularity assumptions on~$f$, and showing that they are not only sufficient, but also necessary---that is, the reduction in~\proofstep{1} may fail for~$\diam(Y)$ beyond the allowed threshold.
+Finally, we shall also implement step~\proofstep{2} of the strategy by designing efficient algorithms for solving the surrogate min-max problem. \paragraph{Applications.}